CESNET/eInfra-docs/docs.it4i/anselm-salomon-shutdown.md

 ### Salomon Access and Job Scheduling

 !!! important
-    From **1.3. to 31.5** Salomon compute capacity may be **temporarily reduced** due to Karolina supercomputer acceptance tests.
+    Salomon compute capacity may be **temporarily reduced** due to Karolina supercomputer acceptance tests.

-- All jobs will be scheduled to finish on **Monday 5.7.2021, 9:00**.
+- All jobs will be scheduled to finish on **Monday 2.8.2021, 9:00**.
 - No new jobs will be accepted to the queue.
-- Access to Salomon login nodes and data will be preserved to **1.8.2021, 9:00**.
+- Access to Salomon login nodes and data will be preserved to **31.8.2021, 9:00**.
 - The above dates may be shifted to later time, according to the progress of Karolina deployment.
 Changes will be announced via the MOTD and via this page.

 ### Salomon Data